RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-wifi-udp-liteos/README.md

 ### How to run the LiteOS RISC-V port:
 Open SoftConsole IDE and import the project miv-rv32im-wifi-udp-liteos into SoftConsole.
-Buld the project and DownLoad it from SoftConsole to RISC-V-Creative-Board using FlashPro Debugger.
+Build the project and DownLoad it from SoftConsole to RISC-V-Creative-Board using FlashPro Debugger.

 The miv-rv32im-wifi-udp-liteos is a self contained project where only those LiteOS components which are related to RISC-V port are part of the project.